Click here to find the 50 words needed by Kindergarten. You can cut them apart to make small words cards to help you

 From Radford University:

 One strategy to consider when teaching and learning discreet skills is “Drill Sandwich” (Browder, D.M., & Roberts, M.L., 1993).
-Here’s a basic description with simple steps.
+The steps are simple but so worth the effort!

-The drill sandwich strategy is a way children can practice and learn new sight words, math facts, vocabulary, spelling words, or any information by mixing what they know with what they need to learn.
-This method is typically more motivating to the learner, since out of a group of ten flashcards, seven are already known.
-The brain can focus on only learning three new pieces of information, while reviewing known (often recently learned) material.
-The repetition of the known material assists with its storage into long-term memory.
+The drill sandwich strategy is a way children can practice and learn any information (new sight words, math facts, vocabulary, spelling words) by mixing what they know with what they need to learn.
+This method is typically more motivating to any learner because the new information is next to something known so it helps alleviate frustration.
+Only three new pieces of information needs to be the focus, while reviewing recently learned material.
+Perfect for long term memory because of the repetition,

 How to build a Drill Sandwich!